elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-features-and-capabilities-of-scitoolkit.md

 url: /learn/education-studies/questions/what-are-the-key-features-and-capabilities-of-scitoolkit
 score: -1.0
 related_article1:
-    id: 165156
+    id: 165161
-    title: What is the difference between correlation and causation?
+    title: >-
+        What are the basic coding functions available in SciToolkit for creating experiments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation
+    url: /learn/education-studies/questions/what-are-the-basic-coding-functions-available-in-scitoolkit-for-creating-experiments
 related_article2:
+    id: 165163
+    title: >-
+        What are the different types of survey questions that can be designed for data collection?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-different-types-of-survey-questions-that-can-be-designed-for-data-collection
+related_article3:
     id: 165161
+    title: >-
-    title: What are the basic coding functions available in SciToolkit for creating experiments?
+        What are the basic coding functions available in SciToolkit for creating experiments?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-basic-coding-functions-available-in-scitoolkit-for-creating-experiments
-related_article3:
-    id: 165156
-    title: What is the difference between correlation and causation?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation
 related_article4:
-    id: 165156
+    id: 165161
-    title: What is the difference between correlation and causation?
+    title: >-
+        What are the basic coding functions available in SciToolkit for creating experiments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation
+    url: /learn/education-studies/questions/what-are-the-basic-coding-functions-available-in-scitoolkit-for-creating-experiments
 related_article5:
-    id: 165166
+    id: 165157
-    title: How can alternative explanations be explored when analyzing causal claims?
+    title: >-
+        Provide an example of how correlation can be misinterpreted as causation.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-alternative-explanations-be-explored-when-analyzing-causal-claims
+    url: /learn/education-studies/questions/provide-an-example-of-how-correlation-can-be-misinterpreted-as-causation
 ---

 &nbsp;